 Recommended for Best Attractions & Activities because: Think you know about the Constitution, what it means and how it works?
 Visit this great new center and see for yourself.

-Sharon's expert tip: The constitution center hosts some of the most prominent political and media-related speakers and public events in the world; check the website to coordinate your visit with one of these educational events as well as new and upcoming exhibits.
+Sharon's expert tip: The Constitution Center hosts some of the most prominent political and media-related speakers and public events in the world; check the website to coordinate your visit with one of these educational events as well as incredible new and upcoming exhibits.